maidstone-hackspace/administration/constitution.md

 5. There must be at least six (6) persons present, of which no fewer than three (3) will be Officers for a General Meeting to take place.

 6. Annual general meetings can be called more frequently if there is a requirement within the group.
-These will be referred to as Extraordinary General Meetings (EGM) and will have the same stipulations as an AGM.
+These will be referred to as Extraordinary General Meetings (EGM) and, with the exception of clause 11.3, these will have the same stipulations as an AGM.

 12. ALTERATIONS OF THE CONSTITUTION
 -----------------------------------